6 Clever Ways to Add a Breakfast Bar to Your Kitchen

-What we love about this solution – your guests are naturally facing you while you’re working in the kitchen, meaning you can socialise (or help with homework) without constantly yelling over your shoulder.
+This solution is a popular one, not just for its easy installation but for the way it orients those sitting at the breakfast bar to face the person in the kitchen.
+This way, your guests are naturally facing you while you’re cooking, meaning you can socialise (or help with homework) without constantly yelling over your shoulder.

 2. Create an overhang

-Create an overhang from your countertop either by extending the material you used for this surface, or adding in a contrasting texture like wood to break up the look.
+You can easily do this either by extending the material you used for your benches, or adding in a contrasting texture like timber to break up the look.

-Elevating the ‘bar’ creates an additional surface against your benchtop – perfect for installing additional power points, or to store things like glass or ceramic jars without worrying about them falling to the floor.
+Elevating the ‘bar’ is a win-win situation.
+Not only do you still get to create your secondary seating area, but this solution also creates an additional surface against your benchtop – perfect for installing additional power points, or to store things like glass or ceramic jars without worrying about them falling to the floor.

 And as a bonus – if you happen to choose the opposite side of your sink for the breakfast bar, you’ll also block any views of your dirty dishes.